mentalclear/100-days-of-code/r1-log.md

 Day 85.
 Today went to look at the Scientific Computing with Python path at FreeCodeCamp.
 For some reason I like this path better than The Complete Python course from O'Reilly.
 Went over 59% of Python for Everybody.
 Played with network sockets.
 That was super fun!

 ### R1D86
+Day 86.
+Working through the Scientific Computing with Python path at FreeCodeCamp.
+Went over 95% of Python for Everybody.
+Such an irony.. it was 59% yday :) Refreshed SQL commands... nice :)

 ### R1D87

+### R1D88